 Jimmy Nevarez is the Owner/President of Angus Transportation, Inc., based in Chino, California.
-Jimmy pulls 53' intermodal rail containers hauling general dry and refrigerated goods as a leased independent contractor in Southern California.
+Jimmy pulls a 53' dry van hauling general dry freight on his own authority throughout all of Southern California.

 Jimmy is a Magna Cum Laude honors graduate of DeVry University in Pomona, CA with a bachelor's of science is business administration.
 He majored in operation's management, which he attained while driving as a 11-western states owner-operator.
 He has pulled various types of equipment throughout his career including dry vans, refeers, flatbeds, pneumatic tankers, bottom dumps, and containers.

 As a driver with over twelve years behind the wheel, I have fought my fair share of stereotypes, regulations and other stressful circumstances beyond my control.
 Whether it was a flat tire in the middle of nowhere or a dispatcher telling me "You made this career choice, now deal with it!” few things get my nerves rattled quite as much as sitting around doing nothing!
 Most of us will agree that it is something

 usually beyond our control and once in a predicament such as this at a shipper or receiver, we are generally at their mercy.
 This feeling of helplessness and aggravation when someone does not value your time can really make the blood boil, especially given the idling restrictions at many facilities and hot weather.
 To quote Shakespeare, "For now, these hot days, is the mad blood stirring."